vasyas/push-rpc/packages/core/README.md

 Client establishes Websocket connection to server and then client and server exchange JSON-encoded packets.

 JSON-packets forms high-level protocol, based on [WAMP](https://wamp-proto.org/).
-Being based on WAMP, Push-RPC protocol doesn't conforms to it.
+Being based on WAMP, Push-RPC protocol doesn't strictly conforms to it.
 Instead it conforms to [OCPP-J RPC Framework](https://ru.scribd.com/document/328580830/OCPP-1-6-JSON-Specification).
-More precisely, Push-RPC protocol is a superset of OCPP-J RPC protocol, that adds Server PUSH capabilities to OCPP-J RPC.
+More precisely, Push-RPC protocol is a superset of OCPP-J RPC protocol, with additional PUSH capabilities.

 Push-RPC allows you to:
 - create client-initiated connections between client and server